Ed Condry

 Edward Francis Condry (born 25 April 1953) is a retired bishop of the Church of England.
 He was the suffragan Bishop of Ramsbury in the Diocese of Salisbury, 2012–2018, and Canon Treasurer of Canterbury Cathedral, 2002–2012.

 Early life and family

 Ed Condry was born to Roy and Muriel Condry and attended Latymer Upper School in Hammersmith, London.
 He read for his BA at the University of East Anglia and for his BLitt at Exeter College, Oxford, graduating in 1974 and 1977 respectively.
 He then went on to study for his doctorate (a DPhil) from Oxford University and was awarded his doctorate in 1980 before training for the priesthood.
 Condry has since received an MBA through the Open University in 2002.
 He married Sarah Long (a school teacher) in 1977, and they now have four adult children: two sons, Felix and Jerome, and two daughters, Hannah and Frances.
-He played rugby for the Clodock Nomads.
+He played rugby for Oundle RFC and the Clodock Nomads.
+He ran the London Marathon for the charity Sense in 2025.
+Ed rows regularly with the Worshipful Company of Founders in their Thames Watermans Cutter, the Belle Founder.
 His son Jerome was married in Canterbury Cathedral in 2019 to Sita Elsaessa.